 All students attend weekly seminars on current research in physics in addition to machine shop training and Physics GRE workshops.
 The experience culminates with the writing of a report and presentation of findings at a closing Symposium.

 The summer months in Salt Lake City offer outstanding opportunity for outdoor recreation and other activities associated with the university.
 Surrounded by spectacular mountains, Salt Lake City is within easy driving distance of Great Salt Lake and nine national parks, including Arches, Canyonlands, Zion, Grand Teton and Arches National Park.

 Participants will receive a $4,000 stipend and university housing is provided.
 Travel costs to and from Salt Lake City are covered.

 The REU Physics & Astronomy Program is open to all current junior and senior undergraduate majors in physics or astronomy.
 Students must be U.S. citizens or permanent residents.
 This is a condition of our funding from the U.S. National Science Foundation.

-The 2014 summer program will run from May 26 – August 2.
+The 2015 summer program will run from May 25 – August 1.
 The application deadline is January 15, 2015.
 On-line applications can be found here.